THF-evaluative-analytics/NHSR-introduction-to-data-wrangling/instructions.md

 How are you done already?
 ============================================
-+ Select the first 3 columns of starwars

 + Select name and mass
 + Select columns with string `color` in them
 + Select all columns BUT height and mass